private health insurance

 Public servants (Beamte) usually will find that their only financially viable choice is to join a private health insurance plan to supplement their state health coverage.

 Self-employed/Freelancers can only join the statutory scheme under certain circumstances (see chapter on public health insurance, the requirement to meet is a proven prior public insurance coverage in Germany or another EU Country for the past 12 months or at least 24 months out of the last 5 years).

 Challenge for freelancers and self-employed

-Freelancers and self-employeed moving to Germany who don’t qualify for public health insurance, have no choice but to go with private health insurance.
-Unfortunately, German private insurances are not always too keen to accept self-employed into their ranks because they are considered to be too much of a credit-risk for the insurance in the first years.
+Freelancers and the self-employed moving to Germany who don’t qualify for public health insurance, have no choice but to go with private health insurance.
+Unfortunately, German private insurances are not always too keen to accept the self-employed into their ranks because they are considered to be too much of a credit-risk for the insurance in the first years.
 They cannot provide proven credit-history and income-info (like a tax note).

-In those cases where access to a “normal” private German health insurance appears to be not possible, we at CRCIE can actually offer a unique alternative together with the ASEIG (Association of self-employed Expats in Germany) with a special group-plan from a German private health insurance company open to self-employed Expats in Germany.
+In those cases where access to a “normal” private German health insurance appears to be not possible, we at CRCIE can actually offer a unique alternative together with the ASEIG (Association of self-employed Expats in Germany) with a special group plan from a German private health insurance company open to self-employed Expats in Germany.